Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 FSL Embroidery – Conclusion

-And that’s how you set up your embroidery machine to make free-standing lace.
+And that’s how you set up your embroidery machine to do free-standing lace.
 Just think of all the possibilities of embellishments and gifts that you can make in the future.
 I hope you enjoyed this beginner embroidery tutorial!